 Coastline is committed to improving performance in all areas of our business.

-The best way of monitoring our progress is to use very specific measures that describe what we are aiming to achieve and help us to decide how we can tackle problems and change things if we need to.
-We call these measures key performance indicators.
-We have worked in partnership with our customers, board members and staff to identify these.
+The best way of monitoring our progress is to use very specific measures that describe what we're aiming to achieve and help us to decide how we can tackle problems and change things if we need to.
+We call these measures key performance indicators (KPI).
+We have worked in partnership with our customers, our board members and staff to identify these.

 Our performance indicators have been developed to reflect and measure how well we are achieving our four key strategic objectives which are to:

 - Great People

 Performance management is a process that most companies use to monitor, measure and improve the quality of their services.
 Good performance management is one way we help customers to obtain what they need from our services.
 It helps companies to develop plans and direct resources (including money and staff time) towards the services and issues that are most important to customers.

 Coastline uses performance management throughout the organisation, reinforcing the group-wide approach to performance management.
 It demonstrates to our customers, staff and other key stakeholders: